sdslabs/git-lecture/lecture.markdown

 If you're stuck with vim for some reason, do the following in the commit window

 1. Press `i` to go to insert mode
-1. Type your commit message
+2. Type your commit message
-1. Press `Esc`
+3. Press `Esc`
-1. Type `:wq`.
+4. Type `:wq`.
 The colon is important
-1. Press `Enter`
+5. Press `Enter`
-1. That's it, your commit should be successful
+6. That's it, your commit should be successful

 Remember, an empty commit message aborts the commit.
 Also the best way to commit easily is:

 `git commit -m "Commit Message Here"` to just type the commit message on the command line, and leave out all the hassle of the editor

+To learn how to use vim effectively, type 'vimtutor' in terminal.

 #Resources on Git
 * [Git for beginners: the definitive practical guide] (http://stackoverflow.com/questions/315911/git-for-beginners-the-definitive-practical-guide)